Finding the Right Number of Products to Show on Shopify Pages

 If you have hundreds or thousands of SKUs, and at least 5-8 images for each SKU, re-sizing for Shopify could take up days of work.
 The good news is that tools like Digital Asset Management (DAM) solutions can expedite the work more quickly and provide a platform for ongoing management of assets.

 For example, Catsy DAM allows you to optimize images in bulk to fit a specific quality standard.
 Additionally, the tool enriches the product photos with metadata and alt-text to enhance search engine optimization (SEO).
-Even better, Catsy DAM is a unified product with Catsy PIM, which streamlines the mapping of descriptions and attributes to digital assets.
+Even better, Catsy DAM is a unified product with Catsy PIM SaaS, which streamlines the mapping of descriptions and attributes to digital assets.

 It is harder to optimize design and layout.